Detecting Cloud-Based Phishing Attacks by Combining Deep Learning Models: Design

 LSTM models are well-suited for learning tasks where \textit{sequence} matters.
 Because a URL is a sequence of alphabets, numeric digits and other symbols, LSTM models can be used to detect phishing URLs~\cite{ozcan2021hybrid}.
 An advantage of using a LSTM model is that the learning capacity can be tweaked by changing the size of the network, i.e., the number of LSTM layers, number of nodes per layer, and the number of epochs used for training the model, without the need of manually tweaking or changing the features every time an attack evolves.
 This may not be true for machine learning models trained on hand-picked features of a given URL training dataset.
 We explore the performance of a LSTM model that is lightweight in terms of computational cost~\cite{csirgadget:blog, slalom:medium}.
 More complex LSTM models could perform better, but at higher computational cost.
 Our LSTM model consists of embedding, dropout, LSTM, and dense layers.
 The embedding layer's output dimension is 32.
 This layer is followed by a 0.5 dropout layer, an LSTM layer, a 0.5 dropout layer, and a dense layer for final probability score of phishing.
 To improve the accuracy of the original model, we increased the number of nodes in the LSTM layer from 16 to 64.

 We train and validate the LSTM models on a dataset with 482916 URLs of which 380088 are legitimate and 102828 are phishing.
 The dataset contains 420464 URLs from the Kaggle phishing URL dataset~\cite{kaggle:phishing} and 62452 URLs from OpenPhish phishing database~\cite{csirgadgets}.
 To compare performance on unseen data, in September 2021, we collected 237 URLs in the wild (117 legitimate \& 120 phishing) from PhishTank.
-In March 2022, we also collected 203 cloud-based phishing URLs hosted on reputed domains e.g., Google Sites, Weebly, Linktree, Duckdns, and Azure Websites using PhishTank.
+During March-June 2022, we also collected 455 cloud-based phishing URLs hosted on reputed domains e.g., Google Sites, Weebly, Linktree, Duckdns, Yolasite, Github, and Azure Websites.
 We use this dataset to test our URL model as well as the other two models.